 The United States now permits intrastate online gambling.
 That’s gambling contained by the borders of one state.
-Gambling that includes wagers that cross state lines (interstate) – with the exceptions of fantasy sports and horse racing remain illegal.
+Gambling that includes wagers that cross state lines (interstate) – with the exceptions of fantasy sports and horse racing, remains illegal.

 The road to permitting intrastate online gambling has been a long and winding one.
 The chief obstacle to intrastate online gambling has been the Department of Justice’s (DOJ) interpretation of the Wire Act.